apprunjs/apprun-flowbite/pages/about/index.md

-This is a demo page to display a comic from XKCD using web component.
+This is a markdown page that uses web component to display a comic from XKCD.

 <ws-comic></ws-comic>